 We will endeavour to complete the work as efficiently as possible, the aim being to minimise disruption to traffic during our core working hours as well as those occasions when we work outside of those hours.

-Martin Grant Homes have appointed specialist contractor, Buxted Construction, to construct this major new junction.
+Buxted Construction, has been appointed by Vistry Group to construct this major new roundabout.
 Buxted Construction is an experienced firm with significant expertise in delivering major infrastructure and civil engineering projects such as this.
 Buxted Construction has been approved by Hampshire Highways to carry out these works.

 Health and Safety

 There is a welfare facility on site where handwashing stations and hand sanitiser is available.
 This facility is regularly cleaned between use.

 We are constantly reviewing the situation and will act swiftly to adjust our ways of working in line with any Government guideline changes.

 Bowling Alley will also be closed throughout the project, to maintain safe travel for everyone.
 Road users will instead be directed to use the junction near the Bowernhurst Kennels to gain access to/from the A287.